elegant-scipy/elegant-scipy/markdown/ch4.markdown

-Linearly modulated FMCW (Frequency-Modulated Continuous-Wave) radars make extensive use of the FFT algorithm for signal processing and provide examples of various application of the FFT.
+Linearly modulated FMCW (Frequency-Modulated Continuous-Wave) radars make extensive use of the FFT algorithm for signal processing and provide examples of various applications of the FFT.
 We will use actual data from an FMCW radar to demonstrate one such an application: target detection.